Monday, October 30, 2017

 What you do with wrinkly apples no one will eat: throw open the back door, turn on the oven, and make cinnamon apple bread.

-Scout and his girlfriend moved into their own apartment. {Lots of feelings.} However, they did have this extra microwave they did not need.
+Scout and Dutch moved into their own apartment.
+They had this extra microwave they did not need.
 So it's destined for the future Highlands guesthouse.
 I generally have a stash of things sitting right here, waiting to be taken out there.

 Fun times!
 Two guesses as to what I get to do today!
 By 3 p.m.
 I will be back in my own home with my feet up, planning what I want to eat for dinner, dreaming of being here on Saturday night: